Subh0m0y/Data-Structures/README.md

 #Data Structures

-This project is meant to house implementations of all sorts of Data Structures.
-From the common-place to the uncommon and rarely heard of.
+This project is meant to house implementations of commonly-used Data Structures and rarely some uncommon ones.
 The implementations are in Java.

 The main aims of this project are: